 -b By default fResync maps the entire file into memory when operating.
 However this can create problems on loaded systems with large files or when simulating.
 This reverts to a buffered I/O mode.
 This flag is also implicit when simulating. -s Simulate the process.
 Print on the standard output the starting sync offset and stream length, but don’t modify the source file. -v Verbose. -n frames Require/decode at least n valid consecutive frames to validate the sync offset.
 Defaults to 6. -m len Maximum frame length.
 Defaults to 1597. fResync uses this value to determine the maximal region of the file to be checked.

 -P path Specify a different name or full path for the fIcy executable (defaults to “fIcy”). -v Verbose. -R max Specifies the maximal number of retries to do for each stream upon connection/read failure. -L max Specifies the maximal number of loops to do for the entire playlist (-1 for infinite). -T time Wait time to pause after each failure. -M time Maximum cumulative recording time.
 See Notes. -i time Maximum network idle time.
 Same as fIcy’s when loading a playlist via http.
 Forwarded to fIcy. -a file Read authentication credentials from file.
 Same as fIcy’s when loading a playlist via http.
 The credentials are automatically forwarded to fIcy, but you can override them when needed. -l num Redirect follow limit.
 Same as fIcy’s when loading a playlist via http.
 Forwarded to fIcy. -d file Run as a daemon, redirecting messages to file. fIcy’s -d option is enforced.
 As the process is chdir-ed to the root directory you also have to specify absolute paths for all options, including fIcy’s ones.

-Use fIcy to display ICY titles while playing:
+Use fIcy to manage reconnections and display titles while playing:

 fPls http://example.com:8080/listen.pls -t | mpg123 -